 In-kind donations are supplies and services that support our volunteer opportunities and initiatives being implemented by our community partners and schools.
 Email firstname.lastname@example.org to learn more about donating supplies.

-We work with teachers and school staff to put together wishlists of items needed in the classroom.
-When you purchase an item from the wishlist, it will be sent directly to the school.
+We work with teachers, school staff, and our non-profit partners to put together wishlists of items needed in the classroom and in the community.
+When you purchase an item from the wishlist, it will be sent directly to the school or the non-profit.

 Donate toys, hygiene supplies, fidgets, snacks for students to buy to reinforce positive behaviors in school.